 - A termo (optional but very useful to keep your water at perfect temperature)

-- Pour lukewarm water as close as the wall of the gourd on the lower half of the slant of yerba.
-Looking the maté from above, you will see a half filled with water, and half dry.
+Pour lukewarm water as close as the wall of the gourd on the lower half of the slant of yerba.
+Looking at the mate from above, you will see a half-filled with water, and half dry.
 Wait until the water is absorbed by the yerba (1 minute).

-- Repeat this process but this time with hot water – around 80 Celsius / 176 Fahrenheit.
+Repeat this process but this time with hot water – around 80 Celsius / 176 Fahrenheit or lower.
 It is not recommended to use water at a higher temperature than that because it could burn the yerba, affecting its taste and performance.

 At some point, which varies depending on the type of yerba mate, you will start noticing the mate is losing its taste – if you burn the yerba or if you accidentally wet the whole yerba this will happen sooner, so be careful!
 When you get to that point, carefully remove the bombilla and repeat steps 4 and 5, but this time on the ‘dry side’ – opposite from where it was.
 Continue with step 6 and enjoy.